 Develop additional demilitarisation capacity at TRZ Kragujevac; carry out industrial demilitarisation.

-The project has been extended by one year until 2019 and the budget is increased from 3.70 MEUR to 4.15 MEUR.
+The project is in the process of being extended by one year until summer 2020 and the budget was increased from 4.15 MEUR to 5.44 MEUR.

 Duration: Project launched in July 2013 and started implementation in March 2016 and is expected to be completed in 2019.